 Bumble Bots Re-Pair is a difficult action puzzle game.
 In the game you need to re-unite (re-pair) bots by fixing the paths they traverse.
+Can you complete all ten levels?

 The idea for this game was created during this year's Global Game Jam, where the theme was "repair".
 It's a spin-off of the Robo Re-Pair game that we created during the jam.